samuellihn/obsidian-freeview/public/Fundemental Theorem of Calculus.md

 The integral is the anti-derivative (or accumulation of change), the function we are accumulating $g'(t)$ is the **rate of change** of our integral, $f'(x)$

-**The fundemental theorem of calculus states that the integral and derivative are inverses**
+**The fundamental theorem of calculus states that the integral and derivative are inverses**

 If our upper bound is also a function, we need to apply the **chain rule:**